James Thompson (fighter)

-James Thompson (born 16 December 1978) is a British professional mixed martial artist who competes in the heavyweight division.
-A professional competitor since 2003, Thompson has also formerly competed for PRIDE FC, Bellator MMA, Cage Rage, EliteXC, Sengoku, DREAM, KSW, Rizin, and the SFL.
+James Thompson (born 16 December 1978) is an English former professional mixed martial artist who competed in the heavyweight division.
+A seasoned professional competitor since 2003, Thompson has also formerly competed for PRIDE FC, Bellator MMA, Cage Rage, EliteXC, Sengoku, DREAM, KSW, Rizin, and the SFL.
+He last fought for Bellator in 2017.

 Background

 Born in England, Thompson grew up in Rochdale playing rugby league.
 Widely considered to be a talented player, at one point in time he did consider pursuing a professional career in rugby.
 Ultimately, he ended up working as debt collector and nightclub bouncer, whilst also competing in amateur bodybuilding.
 Thompson then took up the sport of wrestling and competed in several matches before eventually seeing an MMA bout featuring Don Frye (whom he would later fight and beat at PRIDE 34: Kamikaze), which ultimately inspired him to pursue a career in MMA.

 Mixed martial arts career

 Early career

 Thompson began his mixed martial arts career fighting in the British promotion Ultimate Combat (UC).
 He developed a rivalry with Mark "The Shark" Goddard after their bout in Ultimate Combat 6: Battle in the Cage.
 Thompson won the bout by referee stoppage, but Goddard disputed the result, saying that Thompson had tapped earlier to one of his armbar attempts.
 A rematch at Ultimate Combat 8: Retribution resulted in an 18-second knockout victory for Thompson.
 After five straight victories, he faced his first loss to Georgian Tengiz Tedoradze at Ultimate Combat X. Tedoradze managed to stop Thompson's initial charge and won by doctor stoppage after the second round.
 Thompson bounced back with a UC Championship bout against Ultimate Fighting Championship (UFC) veteran Dan Severn at Ultimate Combat 11: Eyes of the Beast.